bitprj/curriculum/.github/ISSUE_TEMPLATE/weekly-manager-checklist.md

 ---

-- [ ] Review developers' work and provide a review according to the "First Draft" Pull Request Checklist
+- [ ] Review developers' work and provide a review for each of your devs' PRs to your branch according to the Pull Request Checklist
 - [ ] Ensure "first draft" pull requests are in by Friday
 - [ ] "Final draft" pull request to master should be in by Sunday
 - [ ] Generate issues for the project based on feedback received and progress made the week prior